d-medm/custom-api-server/README.md

 `python -m venv venv`

 ### 3. Activate
-In your terminal, copy and past:
+In your terminal, copy and paste:

 Windows:
 `venv\Scripts\activate`